Video Saxon Biedermeier secretary

 The keyhole fittings on this piece of furniture are also fan-shaped; impressive lion heads hold the pull rings for opening the drawers.

-When we open the secretaire flap, we are presented with an architecturally structured writing compartment, which, also typical of the period and region, corresponds in part to the formal language of classicism, the so-called braid style.
+When we open the secretaire flap, we see an architecturally structured writing compartment which, also typical of the period and region, corresponds in part to the formal language of classicism, the so-called plait style.
 The drawers, divided into geometric surfaces by thread inlays and opposing grain patterns, are still entirely in keeping with the taste of the period.
 The masonry marquetry in the lower row, the open compartment with painted parquetry in front of the mirrored rear wall, the green-stained interior walls and the entablature supported by full columns with Corinthian capitals, on the other hand, speak the clear language of the Biedermeier period.

 Pulling out the central compartment reveals the perfect craftsmanship of the period: the compartment slides along its guide with millimetre precision, with the air flowing slowly through the tiny gaps and the resulting gentle vacuum delaying the sliding out and slowing the movement evenly.
 When fully pulled out, there are three hidden drawers in the area behind.